-Mrs Brooks and Mrs Barrett are pleased to welcome you to the Reception year of school.
-We are supported by an HLTA Mrs Jeffrey and Teaching assistants Miss Moxey, Mrs Twitchin and Mrs Bennett.
-Miss Pollard is a student teacher based in Oak Class this year.
+Mrs Brooks and Mrs Barrett are pleased to welcome you to the Reception Year of school.
+We are supported by two HLTAs Mrs Jeffrey and Mrs Twitchin and Teaching Assistant Mrs Howlett.
+Miss Paton is a student teacher based in Oak Class this year.

 Learning in Oak Class

 We strive to foster a love of learning, a strong sense of curiosity and the determination and resilience to persevere and succeed.
 We want our children to be ‘Ready, Willing and Able', in themselves, in their school and in their world.
 We teach and learn through a balance of large and small planned groups, focused individual tasks and child initiated learning.
 We have three learning characters, who help our children to become resilient, inquisitive and creative lifelong learners.
 These are Paddington ‘the explorer’, ‘keep trying’ Kipper and Percy ‘the problem solver’.
 These characters give the children the language to talk about and discuss their learning and that of others.
 See if you can catch your children being a Paddington, Kipper or Percy learner at home!

 Autumn 2018: Adventurers and Explorers

 Term Focus: Being Me in My World/Celebrating Difference

 We watched the clip of Neil Armstrong landing on the moon which we loved talking about.
 Time Traveller then sent us a video for urgent help as, whilst exploring space, he kept getting space dust in his eyes.
 We had to be like Paddington and Percy, and design him some different models to send to him that would help protect his eyes – Super Searcher tried his best to help, but there were too many things wrong with his model, so we needed to come up with something that would work better for Time Traveller.
 Come and look at our display, we had some fantastic ideas and have sent them off to Time Traveller to try out!